Screen Time Limits for Preschoolers: WHO, AAP & HPB (2026)

 Total: 30-40 minutes on weekdays, up to 60 minutes on weekends.

-A schedule works better than time-based rules ("you can have 30 minutes") because it removes negotiation.
-Screen time happens at specific times, not whenever the child wants it.
+Schedules work better than time-based rules ("you can have 30 minutes") because they remove the daily negotiation.
+Screen time happens at specific times — not whenever your child decides to campaign for it.
+And trust me, they will campaign hard.

 Strategy 2: Use Visual Timers

-Young children have no concept of "20 minutes."
-Use a visual timer — either a physical sand timer or a timer app that shows a shrinking circle — so your child can see when screen time is ending.
+Young children genuinely have no concept of "20 minutes."
+It's an abstract number that means nothing to them.
+Use a visual timer — either a physical sand timer or a timer app that shows a shrinking circle — so your child can actually see when screen time is ending.
 Give a 5-minute and 2-minute warning.

 Strategy 3: Co-View When Possible